Overview

 // Reply with all options

-await inbound.emails.reply(emailId, {
+await inbound.email.sent.reply(emailId, {

 from: 'support@yourdomain.com',